Multi-tracer power spectra and bispectra: Formalism: Multi-tracer power spectra and bispectra

 {We will also use the short-hand notation}

 where convenient.

 We define the estimators:

-where $V_s$ is the volume of the survey and $\bq_{123}\equiv\bq_1+\bq_2+\bq_3$.
+where $\bq_{123}\equiv\bq_1+\bq_2+\bq_3$.
 For the power spectra the sum runs over all wavenumbers $\bq$ in the spherical shell of radius $k$ and width $\Delta k$.
 For the bispectra, the Kronecker delta symbol ensures the formation of `fundamental triangles' with sides $\bq_i$, satisfying the condition $\bq_{123}=0$, that fall in the `triangular bin' defined by the triplet of bin centres ($k_1$, $k_2$, $k_3$) and width $\Delta k$.
 The volume in Fourier space of the power spectra shells and the bispectra fundamental triangle bins is, in the thin shell limit \cite{Sefusatti2006},

 The estimators in \cref{hatp,,hatb} in the case of one sample ($I=J=K$) reduce to the well known auto-correlation results.